UUֱ

 What Degree Do I Need to Become a Network Administrator?

-A bachelor's degree is typically the minimum requirement to secure an entry-level position as a network administrator.
-Graduate credentials can open the door to career advancement as well as opportunities in research and education.
+A bachelor's degree is most likely going to be the minimum requirement to secure an entry-level position as a network administrator.
+That's why graduate credentials is a helpful way to open the door to career advancement as well as opportunities in research and education.
 In some cases, you may also need to become certified to progress as a network administrator.

 Is a Network Administration Degree Worth It?

 Aside from being well compensated, computer science professionals can often find employment in a wide range of sectors.
-Computer science jobs offer a median annual wage of and a job outlook of 13% — both of which are higher than the economy-wide average for all occupations — making a network administration degree a good way to break into this otherwise competitive and growing field.
+Computer science jobs offer a median annual wage of and a job outlook that has around 317,700 projected openings in the field per year through the next decade or so.
+This makes a network administration degree a good way to break into this otherwise competitive and growing field.

 How Do I Become a Network Administrator?